Welcome to our 87th season.

 Repurposing Lumber with the Trail Crew

-The trail crew has been busy removing hazardous trees in the ski area.
-These trees were damaged by storms, dead trees and those trees that threaten the lifts or the Albion Basin Campground.
-The hazard trees are moved to the Alta lumber mill located near the Lower Albion Meadows Trail.
-The trail crew is still in the process of milling lumber to be used for snow fencing and other on-mountain projects.
+The trail crew was busy removing hazardous trees in the ski area—trees damaged by storms, dead trees and the trees that threaten the lifts or the Albion Basin Campground.
+Hazard trees are moved to the Alta lumber mill located near the Lower Albion Meadows Trail where they were milled iinto lumber used for snow fencing and other on-mountain projects.

 Summer Stewardship and Environmental Education Events